sonyxperiadev/device-sony-common/hardware/health/README.md

 Most notably, the sysfs paths might be different and the persist partition might be mounted at `/persist` instead of `/mnt/vendor/persist`.

+This HAL has a `HealthTestingMock` for debugging purposes.
+It is only available in userdebug/eng builds.
+The prop `persist.vendor.health.fake_storage=1` will trigger fake stats.

 ## License
 Apache License version 2, see [LICENSE.txt](LICENSE.txt).